Glossary

 Anthropocentric Value

-Humanity viewed as the dominant influence.
-The value that something has for human beings and human purposes (Pascual et al., 2017).
+The value that something has for human beings and human purposes.
 The opposite of a non-anthropocentric value, where value is centred on something other than human beings.
-These values can be non-instrumental or instrumental to non-human ends (IPBES/4/INF/13). https://zenodo.org/records/5657079#.ZEfhZc5ByUm
+These values can be non-instrumental or instrumental to non-human ends.

 Direct drivers of biodiversity loss

-See also EU policies address direct drivers of biodiversity loss
+Source: European Commission (2023) EU policies address direct drivers of biodiversity loss.

-It is estimated that over half of the world’s GDP is dependent on nature.
-As such, economic stability is closely tied to ecosystem health.
-The “biodiversity economy” shifts the focus to conserving, restoring and sustainably using biodiversity as a core component of economic development.Unlike traditional approaches that often view nature as an endless resource, the biodiversity economy acknowledges the critical role of Earth’s diverse life forms in supporting human survival and economic prosperity.
-The approach aims to protect and restore ecosystems while creating economic opportunities that benefit both people and the planet.
-(UNEP, 2025) Biodiversity enables Nature to be productive, resilient and adaptable.
-Just as diversity within a portfolio of financial assets reduces risk and uncertainty, so diversity within a portfolio of natural assets increases Nature’s resilience to shocks, reducing the risks to Nature’s services.
-Reduce biodiversity, and Nature and humanity suffer (The Economics of Biodiversity, The Dasgupta Review, 2021).
-Biodiversity loss also has profound economic consequences, particularly in sectors like agriculture, fisheries and healthcare.
+Over 50% of the world’s GDP is dependent on nature and, as such, economic stability is closely tied to ecosystem health.
+Biodiversity loss has profound economic consequences, particularly in sectors like agriculture, fisheries and healthcare.
 It is estimated that the global economic impact of biodiversity loss amounts to US$ 10 trillion annually, including healthcare costs from increased disease transmission and agricultural losses from pollinator declines.
 For example, the decline in bee populations, which are responsible for pollinating crops worth over US$ 235 billion annually, threatens global food security and nutrition.
-(WHO, 2025)

-People depend on biodiversity in many ways.
-Human health relies on ecosystem resources, products and services (such as fresh water, food and fuel sources; the regulation of crop pests and diseases; and the regulation of air, water and soil quality) which are needed for good health and productive livelihoods.
-Biodiversity loss can have significant direct health impacts if ecosystem services no longer meet societal needs.
-(WHO, 2025)
+Human health relies on ecosystem resources, products and services such as fresh water, food and fuel sources; the regulation of crop pests and diseases; and the regulation of air, water and soil quality—all of which are needed for good health and productive livelihoods.
+Biodiversity loss has significant direct and indirect health impacts if ecosystem services no longer meet the societal needs of human well-being.

 Indirect drivers of biodiversity loss

-The main indirect drivers of biodiversity loss are the unsustainable patterns of production, consumption, resource use and trade underlying the direct drivers [of biodiversity loss].
-These patterns are entrenched in societal values and behaviors and can only be tackled via transformative change: i.e., fundamental, system-wide reorganization across technological, economic and social factors, including paradigms, goals and values.
+Indirect drivers of biodiversity loss are those unsustainable patterns of production, consumption, resource use, and trade underlying the direct drivers of biodiversity loss.
+Such patterns are entrenched in societal values and behaviours and can only be tackled via transformative change: i.e., fundamental, system-wide reorganization across technological, economic and social factors, including paradigms, goals and values.

-There are many examples of NCP regulating services such as: air quality, climate, ocean acidification, freshwater coastal water quality and quantity, habitat creation and maintenance, pollination and seed dispersal, soil and sediment formation / protection / decontamination, mitigation of hazards and extreme weather, mitigation of detrimental organisms and biological processes.
-(IPBES, n.d., op.cit.)
+Regulating contributions are functional and structural aspects of organisms and ecosystems that modify environmental conditions experienced by people, and/or regulate the generation of material and non-material contributions.
+There are many examples of NCP regulating contribution or services such as: air quality, climate, ocean acidification, freshwater coastal water quality and quantity, habitat creation and maintenance, pollination and seed dispersal, soil and sediment formation / protection / decontamination, mitigation of hazards and extreme weather, mitigation of detrimental organisms and biological processes.

 Regulatory Initiatives